captainbluebear/geol0069-assignment4/README.md

 :-------------------------:|:-------------------------:
 _Graph of Average Echo Shape for Lead and Ice from GMM Classification_ | _Graph of Echo Standard Deviation for Lead and Ice from GMM Classification_
 ### Quantification of Results
+The notebook contains a confusion matrix that examines the GMM classification against the official ESA classification to verify accuracy.
 For reference, 0 represents sea ice and 1 represents leads in the matrix.
-As an example of how the matrixs works, we can see that both the ESA and GMM classifications agreed 4241 times that an echo was sea ice.
+As an example of how the matrix works, we can see that both the ESA and GMM classifications agreed 4241 times that an echo was sea ice.
 ![image](https://github.com/captainbluebear/geol0069-assignment4/assets/59548582/2375b7f6-577e-4794-b7ea-a18ad05b1b9a)
 :-------------------------:
 _Confusion Matrix Quantifying GMM Classification Against ESA Official Classification_